withaspirit/Elevator-Simulation/README.md

   ### Description

   In this iteration, a GUI was implemented to display Elevator information in real time.
-Measurements were also done to determine the peformance of the Scheduler.
+Measurements were also done to determine the performance of the Scheduler.
 Methods to initialize and terminate the system were also added.
 Iteration and general requirements not met in previous iterations were addressed.

   <details>
     <summary>Show Long Description</summary>